 Tripp Keister, Manager

-2014 Carolina League Field Manager of the Year Tripp Keister, 48, enters his eighth season managing inside the Washington Nationals' Minor League organization.
-Keister starts the 2019 season with the most regular season wins in Potomac franchise history (353), 40 more than any other manager in franchise history and has managed 689 regular season games, seven shy of the franchise best.
-He is the first manager in franchise history to lead the club for at least six consecutive seasons.
+2014 Carolina League Field Manager of the Year Tripp Keister, 49, enters his ninth season managing inside the Washington Nationals' Minor League organization.
+Keister starts the 2020 season with the most regular season wins in franchise history (423), 110 more than any other manager in franchise history and has managed 846 regular season games, also a franchise best.
+He is the first manager in franchise history to lead the club for at least seven consecutive seasons.

-Keister's resume includes a 2014 Mills Cup Championship, the fifth Carolina League title captured by the Potomac Baseball franchise, and a stint as the Washington Nationals' Field Manager representative in the prospect-laden Arizona Fall League.
-Keister managed the Salt River Rafters to a (16-13) record in 2015.
+Keister's resume includes a 2014 Mills Cup Championship, the fifth Carolina League title captured by the Fredericksburg Baseball franchise, and a stint as the Washington Nationals' Field Manager representative in the prospect-laden Arizona Fall League.
+Keister managed the Salt River Rafters to a 16-13 record in 2015.

-He was promoted before the 2014 ledger to lead the P-Nats from his same post with the Class-A Hagerstown Suns, a club he guided to the 2013 South Atlantic League Championship Series.
+He was promoted before the 2014 ledger to lead the Potomac Nationals from his same post with the Class-A Hagerstown Suns, a club he guided to the 2013 South Atlantic League Championship Series.

-Keister became the 26th manager in the history of the Potomac Baseball organization in 2014 after spearheading the Gulf Coast League Nationals in 2012 before his posts with Hagerstown (2013) and Potomac, respectively.
+Keister became the 26th manager in the history of the Fredericksburg Baseball franchise in 2014 after spearheading the Gulf Coast League Nationals in 2012 before his posts with Hagerstown (2013) and Potomac, respectively.

 Prior to his professional coaching experience, Keister served as Head Baseball Coach and Associate Athletic Director at Wesley College in Dover, Delaware (NCAA Div.
 III) from 2006 through 2011 where he earned a Conference Coach of the Year Award, and a school record 30 wins in 2007.
 Keister also previously made an assistant coaching stop at the University of South Carolina (NCAA Div.
 I) from 1996 to 1998, and held the head coaching position at Delaware State University (NCAA Div.
 I) from 1999 to 2000 before assuming an amateur scouting post for the San Diego Padres.